-The German carver developed a devoted following as word circulated of his visionary aesthetic voice and eye for design, not to mention his relentless pursuit of perfection.
-His rigorous standards are especially reflected in his stem work, which is heralded as among the most comfortable and consistent around.
+The German carver developed a devoted following as word circulated of his visionary aesthetic and eye for design, not to mention his relentless pursuit of perfection.
+His rigorous standards are especially reflected in his stem work, which is heralded as among the most comfortable and consistent anywhere.
 Mänz's shaping style demonstrates a clear nod to the Danish school, with often softer shaping elements and a sense of guided lift in profile, along with subtle organic elements, calling to mind the work of the Japanese masters.
-And despite maintaining a very low overall production as a result of his exacting standards, Cornelius Mänz has still managed to influence pipemakers the world over.
+And despite maintaining a very low overall production, as a result of his exacting standards, Cornelius Mänz has still managed to influence pipe makers the world over.

 Talents like Cornelius Mänz are rare indeed.
 Only a special few can stand on the precipice overlooking the expansive ocean that is pipe making, and without the steady hand of a seasoned guide, have the courage to make the dive.
 Not only did Mänz take his leap, but once breaching the surface, he swam with such prowess and veracity that his wake broke on shores around the world.